top of page

 Palermo is a great area to stay in during your visit: centrally located, filled with leafy parks and boutique shopping, and home to a vibrant culinary and nightlife scene.

-Check out our article, What to do in Palermo, Buenos Aires to learn more.
+Check out our neighborhood guide to Palermo to learn more.

 Recoleta